Specialists in the Design, Manufacture and Application

 kVA = 150

-Power Factor = kW / kVA = 100 / 150 = 0.67 or 67%
+Power Factor = kW / kVA = 100 / 150 - 0.67 or 67%

 These are the readings that the utility will use to determine your Demand Billing.

-A. 100% of the kW reading
+100% of the kW reading

 or

-B. 90% of the kVA reading
+90% of the kVA reading

 Whichever is GREATEST!

 Do not be misled by the term "Billed kW" as may be listed on your utility bill.
-This term is used only
+This term is generically used only to indicate the reading value that rates are being applied to, not whether its kW or kVA.

-the kW reading or 90% of the kVA reading depending on which is largest and being used for billing purposes.
+Although "Billed kW" seems to infer that the demand is based on kW, this number may in fact be either the kW reading or 90% of the kVA reading depending on which is the largest and being used for billing purposes.

-2.4.1.2 Components of Distribution Rates - (found on Page 60)
+2.4.1.2 Components of Distribution Rates

-Hydro One Distribution Service Rates include a monthly service charge component and a volume-based component.
+Hydro one Distribution Service Rates include a monthly service charge component and a volume-based component.
 For Demand Billed Customers, the volume Rate is a per kW charge.
 The billing demand shall be taken as 90% of the kVA or 100% of the measured demand in kW, whichever is greater.
 For Energy Only Customers, the volume Rate is a per kWh charge.
 The monthly service charge component is designed to recover some common costs of Distribution Services that are independent of electricity use.
-All other Distribution Service costs are recovered through the volume Rate.
+All other Distribution Service costs are recovered through the Volume Rate.

 100% of kW = 100